 The Admissions Committee will then thoroughly evaluate the application materials pertaining to each applicant in arriving at a rank ordering of applicants based on overall qualifications.
 Admissions will be granted to approximately 150 of the most highly qualified applicants at the end of March.
-The next most highly qualified applicants will have their names placed on a rank-ordered waiting list to compete for residual spaces available at the end of the spring semester or quarter.
+The next most highly qualified applicants will have their names placed on a rank-ordered waiting list to compete for residual spaces available at the end of the spring term.

 Some students will not be admitted.
 They will be referred to appropriate advising offices for assistance in choosing an appropriate pathway of study.

 All admitted students will again be reviewed at the end of the spring term.
 Those students whose academic performance has slipped below the acceptable level established by the Admissions Committee will most likely have their admission offer withdrawn.